HealthEquity confirms offer to buy WageWorks for $50.50 per share in cash

 (Reuters) - HealthEquity Inc on Tuesday confirmed its offer to acquire WageWorks Inc in a deal valuing the administrator of employee benefits at about $2.01 billion.

-The offer of $50.50 per share is at a 17.3 percent premium to WageWorks’ Monday close.
+The offer of $50.50 per share represents a 17.3 percent premium to WageWorks’ Monday close.

+The acquisition would create a larger provider of health savings accounts and additional consumer-directed benefits including flexible spending, health reimbursement plans and commuter accounts, HealthEquity said.

+It is currently responsible for about 4 million health savings accounts and connects health, retirement and other benefit plan providers with employees at more than 45,000 companies.

-HealthEquity, the U.S. custodian of health savings accounts, said the proposal was submitted to WageWorks on April 11, 2019.
+HealthEquity said the proposal was submitted to WageWorks on April 11, 2019.

-Reuters on Monday reported that HealthEquity had approached WageWorks with the offer.
+Reuters on Monday reported that HealthEquity had approached WageWorks, which has a market value of about $1.72 billion, with the offer.

 Reporting by Manojna Maddipatla in Bengaluru; Editing by Shinjini Ganguli